instance01/setOP/README.md

 setOP
 =====

-Plugin to show off how to use Reflection
+Shows off how to use reflection and thus hide functions (educational purposes).